If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Brush off any surface dust, then give your shoes a good scrub.
 These Jason Markk Quick Wipes are specifically made for footwear, so you don’t have to worry about scuffing or damaging the material.
 When it comes to cleaning shoes, there’s no brand we trust more than Jason Markk.
 The wipes are dual-textured, with a smooth side to wipe away dirt, and raised dots on the reverse to clean extra-tough spots.
 Individually packaged, we like to keep a stack in our car, some at the office, a handful in our travel bag and the rest at home.

-Scuffed sneakers and grungy soles is a fact of life, well, it used to be until SneakErasers came along.
+Scuffed sneakers and grungy soles are a fact of life, well, it used to be until SneakErasers came along.
 These tiny discs quickly dissolve gross scuff marks.
 They’re pre-moistened and ready to get to work.
 Open up a pack and then gently rub the offending item off your sneaks, and you’re good to go.
+Not only are these a great way to clean white sneakers, but they will also help you learn how to clean white shoes of all materials.

 Spot cleaning can take off dings and stains, but when you wash sneakers in the machine, it’s like they’re getting a spa day AKA a deep cleaning.
 Using a washing machine will also get rid of any funky smells.
 Pro tip: remove the laces first so they don’t get caught in the spinner.
 There are products that you can use as a pre-wash or combined with a laundry detergent to keep sneakers white and new looking.
 One company created a laundry detergent specifically created for sneakers.